 - If you can't go inside, get them into the shade.

 The next thing you'll want to do is to cool their body down with cool water.
-DO NOT SOAK THEM IN WATER AS THIS COULD SHOCK THEIR BODILY SYSTEMS.
+Be careful not to soak them in cold water as this could shock their system.

-You'll want to gradually cool them down using droplets of water and massage it into their fur and skin.
+You'll want to gradually cool them down by massaging droplets of water into their fur and skin.
 You'll also want to wet some old washcloths or towels with cool water, wring the extra water out, and then wrap your guinea pig in the cool, wet towels.

-These techniques will work to cool down their bodily systems without shocking their system and putting them into a worse state than what they're already in.
+These techniques will work to cool down their body without shocking their system and putting them into a worse state than what they're already in.

 4. Hydrate Your Guinea Pig